 Therefore, Alternatives 2A and 2B would be likely to result in a greater increase in tourism levels - and associated development and activity requirements and loadings - than would be the case under Alternative 1 ('Business as Usual').
+The most popular locations in Ireland's Hidden Heartlands would be most likely to see the largest increases in visitors, sooner, which would be more likely to occur during the peak season.
+However, when related to the area covered by this Region and the abundance of natural and cultural assets, current visitor numbers are relatively small.

 Under both Alternatives 2A and 2B, tourism related development would continue to be planned for and consented through the existing statutory planning and consent framework.
-Potential adverse effects (see Table 4.1) would continue be mitigated through that process.
+Potential adverse effects (see Section 4.2) would continue be mitigated through that process.

-Potential increases in travel related greenhouse gas and other emissions to air, including from aviation, would occur as a result of increases in visitors; however, emission reduction measures contained within the Climate Action Plan would be likely to increasing take effect, more so towards the end of the Strategy period (2027).
+Potential increases in travel related greenhouse gas and other emissions to air, including from aviation, would occur as a result of increases in visitors; however, emission reduction measures contained within the Climate Action Plan would be likely to increasing take effect, more so towards the end of the Strategy period (2026).
 The increase in visitors and associated emissions would be likely to be more under Alternatives 2A and 2B when compared with Alternative 1.
 The Alternative 2A Strategy would provide additional measures relating to emissions reduction, including those relating to low-carbon travel, such as walking and cycling, and the circular economy.